 The R5 Board will facilitate access to services provided through the one-stop delivery system in remote areas, by both in-person service delivery, and through the use of technology.
 This is applicable to businesses as well as individuals in need of one-stop services.
 Partnering with local providers of services in remote areas, such as with Adult Basic Education programs that work in remote areas, literacy programs and community based organizations will be imperative.
 Working together with library staff in remote areas, access to technology at library locations will be a good way to provide one-stop delivery system services to individuals that not only reside in remote areas, but also do not have access to the internet and computer or smart phone technology.
 It will be important to provide information that is meaningful in a variety of ways to people living in remote areas.
 The local board will be innovative in developing a listing of resources for individuals and businesses.
 WorkOne staff will be continuously trained to fully understand the current resources available and points of access to assist individuals and businesses in remote areas.
 This effort will require constant updating due to the increased manner in which technology and services are emerging.
 Remote access will include utilizing technology to describe to customers how to submit any needed documentation electronically when this documentation is required for specific levels of service, such as payment of tuition or on-the-job training.
 In some instances, mailing documents for signature and return will continue to be available, as needed.
 Exploring the expansion of virtual platforms is a goal of the local board, going beyond using zoom and Microsoft teams, as new technology emerges.
 It will be imperative that WorkOne staff are fully trained and have the tools necessary to provide on-line orientation, assessment, career counseling, provide workshops, and other career services virtually, using platforms that are available for their usage.
 Additionally, exploring the usage of existing or emerging virtual case management systems will be important and may require seeking out additional sources of funding to finance these optional virtual services that may only minimally require one-stop staff involvement.
-Future plans do not include eliminating in-person services to individuals and businesses in remote areas.
-As safety and travel guidelines may currently be barriers to the provision of in-person service delivery, an objective will be to travel-in to remote areas to meet up with individuals and businesses, as may be needed and desired, to enhance the level of service being provided.
+An objective will be to travel-in to remote areas to meet up with individuals and businesses, as may be needed and desired, to enhance the level of service being provided.
 The importance of building relationships in-person will continue to play an important role in one-stop services into the future.